lamperouge1218/Budget-Tracker/README.md

 Once on the Heroku app or with the server spun up, this PWA can be downloaded/installed on a desktop/mobile device and can queue transactions while offline which will be sent to the database upon reconnection to the internet.
 The graph will update and show recent transactions.

+Regardless of where it is used, the user simply titles the transaction and gives it a dollar amount.
+This amount can then be added or subtracted from the total pool of funds.
+This update will then be reflected in the graph on screen.

 ## License

 This project is protected under the [MIT](https://choosealicense.com/licenses/mit/) license.
 (2021) (Phil Bohn)